 I think I should have titled this post Sweet Red Wine Sangria: The Most Interesting Drink in the World.
-Yes, I know, that’s quite a bold statement but, for me, red wine sangria is a most interesting and versatile drink.
-Plus, it’s my all time favorite drink recipe.
+That’s quite a bold statement but, for me, red wine sangria IS a most interesting and versatile drink.
+Plus, it’s my all time favorite drink recipe!

-This can be made by adding as much or as little of any type/kind of the key ingredients (wine, fruit, and brandy) and tailored to suit whatever flavors you prefer.
-For this recipe, I kept it all pretty basic by using an unflavored Spanish brandy (Torres 5 Imperial Grand Reserva) and the type of fruit that is always in my refrigerator.
-Any variety of fresh or frozen fruit can be used and can even use a flavor infused brandy.
+The best sangria is made by adding any kind of wine, fruit, and brandy you prefer.
+For this recipe, I kept it simple by using an unflavored Spanish brandy (Torres 5 Imperial Grand Reserva) and some fruit that is always in my refrigerator.
+Any variety of fresh or frozen fruit can be used and you can even use a flavor infused brandy, if you wish.

-Grand Marnier can also be used as a substitute for or combined with the brandy for a heightened orange tone. p.s. a Grand Marnier drink is always a good thing!
+Grand Marnier can also be used as a substitute for or combined with the brandy for a more orange-y flavor.
 The sangria making possibilities are endless and it can be made a little differently each time.
 Have fun with this recipe, personalize it, and let your imagination run wild.

-J and I traveled around Spain a few years ago and we completely fell in love with the infinite beauty of this country.
+J and I traveled around Spain years ago and we completely fell in love with it’s beauty.
 One of my favorite memories of that trip is when we were in Barcelona and it was the first time we drank red wine sangria while in Spain.

 On our visit, whenever we wanted a refreshing alcoholic beverage during the day, we would drink a beer.
 There was always a great beer special to be found because it’s what the locals drink.
-One day, while we were sitting at an outside restaurant table directly facing Las Ramblas, eating tapas, and enjoying the beautiful warm Spanish sun, we decided to be like tourists and go for the big pitcher of sangria for a Spanish drink.
+One day, we decided to be like tourists and go for the big pitcher of sangria.
 Up until this point, we had only had sangria in the US, and some of it was really bad.
 You know, like the stuff that’s made of mostly processed fruit juice except for the teeny-tiny-little bit of cheap wine that is just enough to give out a slamming headache the next day.